What’s in This Article

 Is Avianca regulated by aviation authorities?

 Yes.
-The airline is regulated by Colombia’s Civil Aviation Authority (Aerocivil) and adheres to international ICAO standards.[13][5]
+The airline falls under the oversight of Colombia’s Civil Aviation Authority (Aerocivil) and adheres to international ICAO standards.[13][5]

 What is Avianca’s safety rating?

 As of 2026, AirlineRatings awards Avianca a perfect 7/7 for safety.
-Ratings are updated regularly based on audit performance and incident history.[11]
+Ratings update regularly based on audit performance and incident history.[11]

 References